 In Game 4 of the NLCS played at Philadelphia's Veterans Stadium, Dodger hurler Tommy John goes the distance and beats Steve Carlton and the Phillies, 4-1.
 The LA southpaw considers this pennant-clinching performance the best game he has ever pitched in the major leagues.

 In front of 64,494 fans at Veterans Stadium, the Phillies win the NLCS behind the pitching of Steve Carlton and the power of Gary Matthews’ three-run homer, 7-2.
 Philadelphia will take on the Orioles in the Fall Classic which will be dubbed as the I-95 World Series.

-Astros' hurler Mike Scott throws a five-hitter and ties a playoff record with 14 strikeouts as Houston beats the Mets, 1-0 in Game 1 of the NLCS.
-A Glenn Davis home run off Dwight Gooden accounts for the contest's lone run.
+Mike Scott tosses a five-hitter and ties a playoff record with 14 strikeouts, beating the frustrated Mets, who accuse the Astros' right-hander of scuffing the ball in their 1-0 defeat in Game 1 of NLCS.
+A Glenn Davis home run in the second inning off Dwight Gooden accounts the lone run in the Astrodome contest.

 Thanks to a two-run double off Jack McDowell by Edgar Martinez, the Mariners become only the fourth team in major league history to overcome a two-game deficit to win a five-game series when they dramatically come-from-behind to beat the Yankees in 11 innings, 6-5.